This article may contain compensated links. See our full disclosure here

 Getting around Japan by train is easy and many people choose to buy a Japan rail pass for convenience and to save money.
 When you are planning your trip, use these websites to determine whether the pass will be useful.

 - Hyperdia – the best site for planning your train journeys within Japan.
 We used Hyperdia to price up our trips and found that it wasn’t worth it to pre-purchase a pass because we used some non-JR lines and our travel was spread out over 10 days.

 - Jorudan – great route planner for many different forms of transport across Japan.
 You can compare transit times and prices and filter out routes not covered by the JR Pass

 If you are traveling between Tokyo and Kyoto / Osaka and returning within a week you can benefit from a pass.
 Otherwise you can also buy single tickets online.
 Here are the best sites for doing that

 - JR Passes (on Klook) – Klook has a very easy to navigate section for JR Passes where you can browse the available offers and choose the pass that is right for your trip.
 There are several different passes available for each region.
 When you have purchased your ticket you will be sent a voucher that you take to a JR office in Japan and exchange for your rail pass.
 Klook has great explanations in English and it is safe and easy to pay with your credit card – browse JR Passes on Klook

-- Single bullet train tickets from Tokyo on Voyagin – if you’re nervous about buying tickets for your train journey from Tokyo or other cities in Japan, Voyagin offer a great service.
+- Single bullet train tickets from Tokyo on Rakuten – if you’re nervous about buying tickets for your train journey from Tokyo or other cities in Japan, Rakuten offer a great service.
 Book your shinkansen tickets online and they will be delivered to your hotel.
-You can also combine the bullet train tickets with day trip options and hotels for longer stays – browse bullet train tickets on Voyagin
+You can also combine the bullet train tickets with day trip options and hotels for longer stays – browse bullet train tickets on Rakuten

 IC Cards for city subway and train services